webpack/webpack.js.org/CONTRIBUTING.md

 * It allows you to have multiple contributions in as PRs at once.
 * It allows us to identify what your contribution is about from the branch name.

+You will want to checkout the `develop` branch locally before creating your new branch.

 There are two types of branches:
 * Feature
 * Hotfix

 ### Features
-If your contribution is something new, like a new section or page or a new chunk to an existing page or a code enhancement, you can create a branch with the following naming convetion:
+If your contribution is something new, like a new section or page or a new chunk to an existing page, you can create a branch with the following naming convetion:
 ```
 feature/<the-new-feature>